About Project Enhance

 Project Enhance is proud of the awards our programs and our affiliates have received from organizations across the U.S.:

-- EnhanceFitness is featured on the Hallmark Channel Channel, WTS Baby Boomers, on the following dates: October 21, 2010.
+- EnhanceFitness is featured on the Hallmark Channel Channel, WTS Baby Boomers, on October 21, 2010

 - U.S. Department of Health and Human Services Secretary’s 2005 Innovation in Prevention Award, Non-Profit Category

 - U.S. Administration on Aging, You Can!
 Program Champion, 2005

 - Washington Coalition for Promoting Physical Activity, Award for Outstanding Achievement in the Promotion of Physical Activity, Community Based Program, 2005

 - National Council on Aging, One of Ten Exemplary Physical Activity Programs for Older Adults in USA, 2003